lfn-cnti/bestpractices/charter.md

 Our best practice recommendations should be focused on bringing value in the real world rather than in the abstract / hypothetical.
 These best practices will have their basis in real-world applications and use cases.

 * **Community over product or company**
 We are here as a community first, with the common goal of bringing the benefits of cloud native best practices to all its members and users everywhere.
-Our recommended best practices should be broadly applicable, stand-alone independently, and avoid vendor lock-in.
+Our recommended best practices should be broadly applicable and stand-alone independently.

 * **Adherence to the [Code of Conduct](code-of-conduct.md)**